andrew/ultimate-awesome/README.md

 - [awesome-syria](https://github.com/aborazmeh/awesome-syria) - A curated list of Syria and the 2011 Syrian Revolution resources.
 - [awesome-digital-tools](https://github.com/abusofianid/awesome-digital-tools) - A curated collection of platforms across development, data, design, marketing, collaboration, cloud, and more.
 This list is continuously updated with tools that help professionals in the IT and digital fields.
 - [awesome-stock-resources](https://github.com/aceakira1017/awesome-stock-resources) - 🌇 A collection of links for free stock photography, video and Illustration websites.
-- [awesome-list-for-all-awesome-lists](https://github.com/achingachris/awesome-list-for-all-awesome-lists) - A comprehensive list of repositories named awesome or awesome-list.
 - [awesome-rofi](https://github.com/Acumane/awesome-rofi) - A curated list of awesome rofi (and dmenu) applications.
 - [studyLogs](https://github.com/AdolphGithub/studyLogs) - 记录我平常在GitHub上看到的一些好的开源东西,及一些在开发过程中常用到的.
 - [awesome-dataviz](https://github.com/agbales/awesome-dataviz) - Resources for dataviz!.